usnationalarchives/Electronic-Records-Accessioning-Support-Tools/README.md

 This software is located in the bin folder of this repository.

 Usage instruction is located in the documents folder of this repository.

+## Junk File Finder ##

+Junk File Finder identifies and removes zero byte files, backup files, hidden files, and empty folders from a set of records.

+This software is located in the bin folder of this repository.

+Usage instruction is located in the documents folder of this repository.